joshualouderback/joshualouderback.github.io/index.md

 Hello there!
 My name is Joshua Louderback and currently I am enrolled in the _Bachelors Of Science of Computer Science in Real Time Interactive Simulation_ degree at DigiPen Institute Of Technology.
 Here are some of the current major highlights in my life:

 * Currently in the middle of my last semester as a Junior!
-* Expecting to graduate in December 2016, if I get a summer internship.
+* Expecting to graduate in April 2017.
-* Working on a HTC Vive VR project in Unity for my student project as Technical Director.
+* Worked on a HTC Vive VR project in Unity for my student project as Technical Director (Team of 6).
+* Spent the summer of 2016 interning at Treyarch Studios as a Networking Engineer.
+* Working on a 3rd Person Puzzle Platformer in Unreal as Technical Director (Team of 12).

 ### My Passion ###